mikepartelow/get-baked/bread/bba-anadama.md

 ### Soaker

-- 170g coarse cornmeal (or polenta)
+- 170g coarse polenta (or coarse cornmeal if you must, but polenta is better - we want to avoid fines)
 - 227g water @ room temp

 ### Sponge